 Climate Change and the Air we Breathe

 This brings us to Greenhouse-gases.
-Carbon-dioxide accounts for most airborne pollution.
-Carbon-dioxide absorbs the sun’s warmth keeping heat in the atmosphere.
+Carbon dioxide accounts for most airborne pollution.
+Carbon-dioxide absorbs the sun’s warmth keeping the heat in the atmosphere.
 Long-term effects include higher seas, retarded weather patterns, smog and acid rain, and rising temperatures.

 One may not make the correlation, but conserving energy indirectly conserves ecosystems.
 Logging, mining and the extraction process for fossil fuels is destructive to ecosystems in land and sea.
 Oil spills destroy entire habitats for some species.
 They also disturb the chemical balance of the ocean.
 Air-pollution is responsible for the unfathomable rates at which biodiversities are meeting extinction.